kndlcero/golang-practice/README.md

-# golang-webapp
+# golang-webapp-practice

-This is the source code for the [Write a Web App in Go](https://www.youtube.com/playlist?list=PLmxT2pVYo5LDMV0epL4z4CUbxvIw6umg_) video series.
+This is a modified source code of the [Write a Web App in Go](https://www.youtube.com/playlist?list=PLmxT2pVYo5LDMV0epL4z4CUbxvIw6umg_) video series.
+This is only for practice and educational purposes.